polymode/polymode/docs/concepts.md

 ## Terminology

-  - _**span**_ is a contiguous and functionally homogeneous region of text of the same Emacs major mode.
-On functional grounds, there are 4 types of spans: head, body, tail and host.
-In the above example there are 5 spans - org host, elisp org header, elisp body, elisp org tail and org host.<br> All spans are closed on the left and open on the right.
+  - _**span**_ is a contiguous and homogeneous region of text of the same Emacs major mode.
+There are 4 types of spans: head, body, tail and host. <br> All spans are closed on the left and open on the right.
 For example, a span spanning [3, 5) contains character at position 3 but not at position 5.
-This is consisten with how emacs' functions dealing with text properties work.
+This is consistent with how emacs' functions deal with text properties.

  - _**chunk**_ is a contiguous region that consists of one or more _spans_.
 There are two major types of chunks:

-    - _**host chunks**_ which contain only one span - host mode, and
+    - _**host chunks**_ which contain only one span in the host major mode.
     - _**inner chunks**_ which commonly consists of head, body and tail, where body is of some other mode than host.<br>

- - _**polymode**_, just like an emacs standard mode, means one of the following:
+ - _**polymode**_ means one of the following:

-    1. an _generic term_ for a collection of related functionality that is available in emacs buffers
+    1. _generic_ collection of related functionality that is available in emacs buffers
     2. _function_ which installs a bunch of functionality into emacs buffers.
-      Therefore, you can use polymodes just as any other emacs mode.<br>
+Polymodes can be used like any other emacs major mode (for example place in `auto-mode-alist`), or like a minor mode to install functionality on top of existing mode.<br>
+    3. an _object_ of class `pm-polymode` which holds the configuration for the polymode.

+ - _**chunkmode**_, and the more specific _**hostmode**_ and _**innermode**_ mean either:

+    1. _generic_ collection of related functionality of host and inner chunks
+    2. configuration _objects_ derived from `pm-chunkmode` class (`pm-host-hostmode`, `pm-inner-innermode`, `pm-inner-auto-chunkmode`).

 ## Configuration

 Host and inner chunks are configured through _objects_ derived from `pm-chunkmode` class and are generically referred to as "chunkmodes".
-These objects have named of the form `pm-host/NAME` and `pm-inner/NAME` and are collectively called `hostmodes` and `innermodes` respectively.
-These objects are configurable through the custom interface in `poly-hostmodes` and `poly-innermodes` customization groups.
+These objects have named of the form `poly-NAME-hostmode` and `poly-NAME-innermode` and are refereed to as `hostmodes` and `innermodes` respectively.

-Polymodes are configured through _objects_ of class `pm-polymode` which are named with `pm-poly/NAME` scheme where `NAME` is the same as in the polymode function `poly-NAME-mode`.
-During initialization of the polymodes the `pm-poly/NAME` object is cloned and stored in a buffer-local variable `pm/polymode`.
-This object is shared common across all sibling buffers.
+Polymodes are configured through _objects_ of class `pm-polymode` which are named with `poly-NAME-polymode` scheme where `NAME` is the same as in the polymode function `poly-NAME-mode`.
+During initialization of the polymodes the `poly-NAME-polymode` object is cloned and stored in a buffer-local variable `pm/polymode`.
+This object is shared across all sibling buffers.

-It is worth pointing out the difference between `chunks` and `chunkmodes`.
-Chunks are fragments of text and there might be multiple chunks of the same mode within a buffer.
-In contrast, there is only one chunkmode of some type per buffer and all its chunks "share" this chunkmode.
+`Chunks` and `chunkmodes` are different concepts.
+Chunk is a fragments of text and there might be multiple chunks of the same mode within a buffer.
+In contrast, there is only one chunkmode of some type per buffer and the "behavior" of the individual chunks is determined by this chunkmode.

 ## Class Hierarchy

 Polymode package uses `eieio` to represent its objects.
 The root class for all polymode classes is `eieio-instance-inheritor` which provides prototype based inheritance.
 This means that objects instantiated from polymode classes can be cloned in order to dynamically create a hierarchy of customizable objects.

+Instance inheritance (or prototype inheritance) means that if you change a slot of a parent object, all of the children and grand-children of the object will inherit the new value unless they explicitly overwrite that slot.

 There are a bunch of such objects already defined, you can check those in `polymodes`, `poly-hostmodes` and `poly-innermodes` customization groups.

 Polymode class hierarchy: